Madridejos, Cebu: Economy

 The main industries of Madridejos are fishing, poultry and tourism.

 Because of its rich fishing grounds, Madridejos earned the name of "Little Alaska of the Philippines": the first canning factory in the country was established here, but it lost its sustaining impact in the history of the municipality after it was bombed during World War II.
 At present, poultry-raising is a growing industry and Madridejos provides a substantial quantity of eggs produced for sale to the neighboring provinces.

 Madridejos also hosts a fairly substantial tertiary college – Salazar College.

 Transportation

-Madridejos can be reached by boat from Cebu City via Santa Fe with 75-minutes ferry service to San Remigio (Hagnaya) via Island Shipping or SuperShuttle Ferry and also via Ceres bus from North Bus Terminal to Madridejos Vice-Versa.
+Madridejos can be reached by boat from Cebu City via Santa Fe with 75-minutes ferry service to San Remigio (Hagnaya) via Island Shipping or SuperShuttle Ferry and also via Ceres bus from North Bus Terminal to Madridejos and vice versa.
 Bus (jeepney) travel to Madridejos via the municipality of Bantayan takes about a further hour.

-There are currently NO overnight boats from Cebu City to Bantayan Island, nor are there any scheduled commercial air flights.
+There are currently no overnight boats from Cebu City to Bantayan Island, nor are there any scheduled commercial air flights.
 Private air companies occasionally fly smaller Cessna and Piper aircraft into Bantayan Airport.